How To Get Mortgage & Buy A House When Self-Employed

 “It’s even more critical that no changes are made between approval and closing,” said Patti Craft, Loan Underwriting Manager for Seacoast Bank.
 “Also, be transparent with your banker.
 They’ll help you understand the process and avoid mistakes that could delay or even derail your ability to get into that house you’ve been dreaming of.”

-Seacoast offers a special mortgage program for current account holders that are self-employed.
+Seacoast offers a special mortgage program for current account holders that are self-employed and buying a house.
 If you are interested in learning more about this program or in becoming a Seacoast Bank account holder, then please call 866-710-5778 or visit your nearest branch.